jaredpetersen/jaredpetersen.github.io/content/_index.md

 👋 Nice to meet you!

-I'm a backend software engineer based in the Portland, Oregon area of the United States.
-I've been working in the industry for about five years now, primarily focused on building scalable, REST-based microservices using languages like `Java`, `JavaScript`/`TypeScript`, and `Go`.
+I'm a backend software engineer based near Boise, Idaho in the United States.
+I've been working in the industry for about six years now, primarily focused on building scalable, REST-based microservices using languages like `Go`, `Java`, and `JavaScript`/`TypeScript`.

-I enjoy [building stuff](https://github.com/jaredpetersen "GitHub") in my free time as well.
+I enjoy [building stuff](https://github.com/jaredpetersen "GitHub") in my free time.
 Sometimes I write about it on my [blog](/blog "Blog").